Dansby Swanson Player Props: Cubs vs. Nationals

-On Monday, Dansby Swanson (.286 slugging percentage in past 10 games, with zero homers) and the Chicago Cubs face the Washington Nationals, whose starting pitcher will be MacKenzie Gore.
-First pitch is at 7:05 PM ET.
+Dansby Swanson -- .237 average over his past 10 games -- will be in action for the Chicago Cubs against the Washington Nationals, with Trevor Williams on the mound, on May 2 at 7:05 PM ET.

-He racked up two hits (going 2-for-5 with an RBI) in his last appearance against the Marlins.
+He racked up two extra-base hits in his previous game (3-for-5 with a double, a home run and two RBI) against the Nationals.

 Dansby Swanson Game Info & Props vs. the Nationals